 Driving under the influence can occur without you realizing it or meaning to cause any harm.
 Because of Atlanta’s complex highway systems, the police and court systems are determined in their pursuit of any DUI infraction, so don’t take chances after police have pulled you over.
-You need to talk to an attorney with knowledge of Georgia law and experience with driving while intoxicated charges.
+You need to talk to a Atlanta DUI lawyer with knowledge of Georgia law and experience with driving while intoxicated charges.

 Georgia DUI Laws

 Though driving under the influence is illegal across the country, each state has specific regulations and penalties.
 Under Georgia law, you cannot operate a motor vehicle if you have a blood alcohol content of 0.08% or more, which is also the standard limit across the United States.
 Drivers under the age of 21 and commercial drivers have separate regulations specific to their situations.

 If you are under the age of 21, you cannot drive with a blood alcohol content of more than 0.02%.
 As a commercial driver, you cannot operate a vehicle with a blood alcohol content of 0.04% or higher.

 Georgia also follows the open container law.
 Even if you are not drinking and driving, you cannot drive with an open container that contains any amount of alcohol while in your vehicle.
 The open container law includes closed containers that have broken seals or that are only partially full.
 You can face charges under the open container law even if you are parked on the shoulder of any public highway.